 Create a culture of feedback

-Take steps to create a culture where feedback isn’t just appreciated, but a part of everyday life.
+Take steps to create a culture where feedback isn’t just appreciated but a part of everyday life.
 Create a culture that’s conducive to feedback and brainstorming.

-You can go the route of an always-on video feedback channel using Voxpopme, or even have a brainstorming or feedback channel on Slack where people can freely throw out ideas and constructive feedback.
+You can go the route of an always-on video feedback channel using Voxpopme or even have a brainstorming or feedback channel on Slack where people can freely throw out ideas and constructive feedback.
 This will help your team become more comfortable giving feedback and give them a chance to get to know one another better.

 Work with outside help to uncover solutions

-Their experiences are unique and can yield original and often useful insights.
+Their experiences are unique and can yield original and often valuable insights.
 And because they know your business well, their external feedback will come with the advantage of being reinforced with knowledge of your company.